Humayun Rashid Choudhury: Early life and education

-Choudhury was born on 11 November 1928, to a Bengali Muslim political family in Sylhet, erstwhile British India.
+Choudhury was born on 11 November 1928, to a Bengali political family of hereditary Choudhuries in Sylhet, erstwhile British India.
 Their ancestral home is in Dargapasha in Sunamganj District.
 He was the eldest of the seven children of Abdur Rasheed Choudhury (d.
 1944) and Begum Serajunnessa Choudhury (1910–1974).
 Abdur was a member of the Assam Legislative Assembly and later a member of the Central Legislative Assembly in Delhi.
 Serajunessa was elected a member of Pakistan National Assembly.

 Choudhury passed the matriculation exam from Sylhet Government Pilot High School.
 Later he studied in St. Edmund's College in Shillong.
 He graduated from Aligarh Muslim University in 1947.
 He then studied for the English Bar and became a member of the Inner Temple in London.
 He obtained a diploma in International Affairs from the London Institute of World Affairs.
 He later graduated from The Fletcher School of Law and Diplomacy in Massachusetts, United States.
 He gained fluency in Bengali, English, Urdu, French and Italian, and was conversational in Arabic, Spanish, Portuguese, German and Indonesian.